heptarch/heptarch.github.io/drafts/demon.md

 She explains as if it was as commonplace as the teapot.
 "I am employed by the London Pneumatic Despatch Company to do so---much more besides---considerable resources at my disposal, and so on.
-But to the point: are you familiar with Maxwell's paper on the theory of governors, the mechanical contrivances by which a uniform velocity of rotation is maintained?
+But to the point: are you familiar with Maxwell's paper on the theory of governors, the mechanical contrivance by which a uniform velocity of rotation is maintained?
 I have some notions on how, by a combination of magnetism and cooling, we might apply some of these effects to corpuscular machines.
 But I lack the requisite